 You are here

-Zero Waste (In Progress)
+Zero Waste (Ongoing)

 The comprehensive Zero Waste Program will include sustainable procurement components, targeted reuse programs, clear recycling education with incentives for participation, and specific targets focused on waste minimization.
 Therefore, the objectives for waste minimization cover all these aspects.

 - By FY17, environmental standards will be applied to purchases of office paper, cleaning products, computers, other electronics, and freight/package delivery services.
 At least 50% of purchases in these categories will meet campus standards by FY20, and 75% by FY25.